rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 The only Fluent-Bit is publicly accessible as it performs data stream routing for the application:

 * tcp/1600 is an input entry point accepting Flowmon's JSON data.
 These records are then forwared to ethanol application for processing.
 * tcp/1605 is an entry point for communicating with PostreSQL.
-It can be used to populate enrichment table `hosttags` used by ethanol for reading some extra information for hosts and also to access the table with computed context called `hostctx`.
+It can be used to populate enrichment table `enrichment_data` used by ethanol for reading some extra information for hosts and also to access the table with computed context called `host_context`.

 The application works by reading the input data from Flowmon and processing them to context-based information.
-The resulting data is then stored in PostreSQL table `hostctx`.
+The resulting data is then stored in PostreSQL table `host_context`.

 ## Deployment